The Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA has attained Magnet recognition, the nation’s highest honor for excellence in nursing.

 To achieve initial Magnet recognition, organizations must undergo a rigorous evaluation that demonstrates qualitative and quantitative evidence regarding patient care and outcomes, and a thorough on-site analysis that assesses the quality of nursing leadership and coordination and collaboration across specialties.

 "We have always known that the Resnick nursing staff is tremendously committed to providing the best care for our patients, and it is fantastic to have this recognition,"’ said Patricia Matos, the hospital's chief nursing officer.

-UCLA Medical Center, Santa Monica, received Magnet recognition in 2016, and Ronald Reagan UCLA Medical Center has achieved Magnet designation three times, most recently in 2015.
+UCLA Health - Santa Monica Medical Center, received Magnet recognition in 2016, and Ronald Reagan UCLA Medical Center has achieved Magnet designation three times, most recently in 2015.
 The designation runs for a period of four years, after which institutions must reapply.